Nero-DG/Noir-Digi/src/content/poems/standing-ovation.md

 My *becoming-an-image*,
 My *becoming-a-symbol*.
 I will soon transform into a bidimensional archive,
-I crystallise my saline alienness
+I crystallise my saline alienness,
+I dissolve it
 On the immanence plane.
-I am a text-idol.
+I am a now text-idol,
-I am the mirror.

 <!-- block -->
 I am so fucking done for,